The State Bar of California Overview

 How does the bar assist local and specialty bar associations?

-The Office of Bar Relations Outreach provides program development and support services to more than 235 voluntary bars throughout the state and also supports the California Young Lawyers Association (CYLA).
+The Office of Bar Relations Outreach provides program development and support services to more than 235 voluntary bars throughout the state.

 What role does the State Bar play in achieving diversity in the profession?